AlainParadis/designschool/_topics/compositing.md

   The more specific you are about your theme, the better.
 For example, rather than simply choosing *My Travels*, choose *The Grand Canyon, 2019* .
 The more specific you are with your choice of concept, the easier it will be for you to design your composition.

   Your concept *can* convey a message.
-It could be an environmental, anti-gun, pro-Trump (!) or whatever else you can think of.
+It could be an environmental, anti-gun, political, social or whatever else you can think of.
 It can be edgy; even controversial.
 Just keep it decent.
 The decency test is: *would the College allow you to post it on their bulletin boards?*

   #### Goals, Technical